The future of drug therapy

 Therefore, it is common for a medication to have the desired therapeutic effect for one patient, while for another patient, it may lead to treatment failure or adverse drug reactions (ADR).

-effect of medications • taking into account • genetic characteristics
+effect of medication taking genetic characteristics into account

 What is pharmacogenetics?

-How do genes affect the effect of drugs?
+How do genetic variants influence the effect of drugs?

 Since when has pharmacogenetics existed?